uswong/homebridge-myplace/README.md

   <Plugin path>/homebridge-myplace/ConfigCreator.sh

 ## How You Can Help:
-* Open Issues/Tickets.
-* Report Bugs/Errors.
+* Report Bugs/Errors by opening Issues/Tickets.
 * Suggest Improvements and Features you would like to see!